Documentation

 docker compose up -d

-• A Monaco map rendered
+• A map rendered for the pack's region

 • Search results when typing (e.g. cafe)